What's the best car mount for Google Pixel?

 But for all the positives, there are some drawbacks to this design.
-Adhering the metal plate on to back of the phone may potentially interfere with the way you hold the phone, or leave scratches on the metal.
-If these are important features to you, you may want to look elsewhere, or slap the metal plate on the inside of a thin case so you can quickly pop your phone out.
+Adhering the metal plate on the back of your phone may interfere with the way you grip your phone, or leave scratches on the metal.
+If keeping your Pixel in pristine condition is important to you, you may want to look elsewhere, or slap the metal plate on the inside of a thin case so you can quickly pop your phone out.

 Nite Ize Steelie

 This is definitely the coolest mount on this list.
 The Steelie is a two-piece mounting system wherein a circular magnet adheres to the back of your Pixel and a spherical magnetic base adheres to your car's dashboard or console.